planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

+When you have added all of your layers, click Done to return to the main map.

+The check-boxes control, or toggle, which layers are visible (not unlike other applications, checked = visible / unchecked = not displayed)

-Click Done to return to the main map.
-The check boxes determine which layers are being viewed, with the order of the layers determining the rendering order.
-The layer list also contains an in-line legend for each layer, which is a compilation of all the Rules in the styles of the visible layer.
-Finally, the bulk of the window is taken up by the map itself.
+The order of the layers determines the rendering order

+The layer list also contains an in-line legend for each layer, which is a compilation of all the rules in the styles of the visible layer.

+Finally, notably, the bulk of the window is taken up by the map itself.

-Note: Layer groups, being a compilation of layers, cannot be styled with GeoExplorer.
-However, if you edit the style of a layer that is contained in a layer group, the layer group will reflect the change.
+Note: Layer groups, being a compilation of layers (each with their own style)  cannot be styled with GeoExplorer.
+You need to access and edit the style on each member layer of the group.
+When you edit (and SAVE) the style of a layer that is contained in a layer group, the layer group will reflect the change.

 --------------------------------------------------